secblc/Documentation/English Documentation/Token WIN White Paper.md

 **5,000,000WIN:** This tokens will be transferred to the market maker balance.
 A market maker is a dealer/bot/broker, storing WIN tokens and making transactions to maintain higher tokens liquidity on the market.

 **5,000,000WIN:** Reserved for the 'bounty' campaign.
 Tokens are distributed after each period and transferred to the participants' balances each 7 days.
-Please read more about getting involved into bounty campaign on our site.

 **4,000,000WIN:** Reserved for the current and future Blind Croupier advisor.